 Pre-Nursing Learning Community

-A cohort model puts students together in common classes where they can build strong, supportive relationships with faculty and peers.
+A cohort model – This puts students together in common classes where they can build strong, supportive relationships with faculty and peers.

-Interdisciplinary education is achieved by linking courses or elements within courses.
-Students work on projects or assignments which satisfy objectives in multiple disciplines.
+Interdisciplinary education – This is achieved by linking courses or elements within courses.
+Students work on projects and assignments which satisfy objectives in multiple disciplines.

 For example, students may visit a cadaver exhibit and compose an academic portfolio:

-In addition, the PNLC has a dedicated Structured Learning Assistance (SLA) section run by trained peer coaches selected from successful PNLC graduates by the faculty.
+In addition, the PNLC has a dedicated Structured Learning Assistance (SLA) section run by trained peer coaches selected by the faculty from prior successful students.

-For more information on the Pre-Nursing Learning Community, contact Dr. Christine Boudrie, Associate Professor at 419-517-8935 or email@example.com.
+For more information on the Pre-Nursing Learning Community, contact Dr. Christine Boudrie, Associate Professor of Biology and Health Sciences at 419-517-8935 or firstname.lastname@example.org.